thesephist/inkfmt/README.md

 	- No space before and after `.`
 	- No space before `,` and `:`
 	- No space after unary operators
+	- No space in function invocations of the form `<name>(<...tokens>)`
 	- No space after `(`, `{`, `[` and before `)`, `}`, `]`
-- One indent level is added for each paired delimiter -- (){}[], except inside quoted string literals.
+- One indent level is added for:
+	- each paired delimiter
+	- each incomplete binary expression

 ## Credits and references